VQEG/siti-tools/README.md

 MIT License

-siti_tools, Copyright (c) 2021-2023 Werner Robitza, Lukas Krasula
+siti_tools, Copyright (c) 2021-2025 Werner Robitza, Lukas Krasula, Cosmin Stejerean

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal